callumlocke/resource-embedder/README.md

 ## Wishlist

-* Grunt plugin
 * Connect/Express middleware
-* for stylesheet `link`s with `media` attributes, the embedded CSS should be automatically wrapped in a media query.
-* ability to specify root for relative paths
+* ability to specify root for relative paths, in case different from the HTML file
-* non-blocking file reads
-* remove `data-embed` attributes from elements that don't get embedded.
+* remove `data-embed` attributes from elements that don't get embedded, so they don't litter the output markup unnecessarily